StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 StatisticalRethinking.jl v3 is independent of the underlying mcmc package.
 All scripts previously in StatisticalRethinking.jl v2 holding the snippets have been replaced by Pluto notebooks in the above mentioned mcmc specific `project` repositories.

-Initially StatisticalRethinkingTuring.jl will lag StatisticalRethinkingStan.jl somewhat but later this year both will cover the same chapters.
+Initially SR2TuringPluto.jl will lag SR2StanPluto.jl somewhat but later this year both will cover the same chapters.

 It is the intention to develop *tests* for StatisticalRethinking.jl v3 that work across the different mcmc implementations.
 This will limit dependencies to the `test/Project.toml`.